Reform UK: 2025

-In May 2025 a far-right influencer, David Clews, and the founder of the far-right organisation Patriotic Alternative, Mark Collett, (both of whom formerly worked for the fascist British National Party), both called on their supporters to "infiltrate" Reform UK and move it politically further right and in support of extremist views.
+Later in May 2025, a far-right influencer, David Clews, and the founder of the far-right organisation Patriotic Alternative, Mark Collett (both of whom formerly worked for the fascist British National Party), both called on their supporters to "infiltrate" Reform UK and move it politically further right and in support of extremist views.
 Clews claimed that he has sympathisers in Reform UK who are branch chairs and who have been on Reform UK candidate lists.
 A Reform spokesman said the far-right would never be welcome in the party and a "stringent vetting process" was in place.

-On 5 June 2025 Yusuf resigned his position as Chairman of Reform UK, stating on Twitter: "I no longer believe working to get a Reform government elected is a good use of my time, and hereby resign the office."
+On 5 June 2025, Yusuf resigned his position as Chairman of Reform UK, stating on Twitter: "I no longer believe working to get a Reform government elected is a good use of my time, and hereby resign the office."
 It came hours after Pochin's call for a national ban on the wearing of burqas, which led to media speculation that Yusuf's resignation had been as a result of the question and a statement by Reform that it was not official party policy.
 Yusuf said he had not been informed of Pochin's plans to call for a ban and said it was "dumb" for her to call for a measure which went against Reform policy.
 Yusuf returned to Reform UK 48 hours in a different capacity after resigning, saying his resignation "was a decision born of exhaustion" and was a "mistake".
 In a subsequent interview with The Sunday Times Yusuf stated that his intervention over the burqa question had been an "error" and that if he were an MP he would "probably" vote in favour of banning the burqa along with other face coverings in public.
 The former deputy leader David Bull was later announced as Yusuf's successor as chairman.